 - from Potsdam Central Station you should estimate around 50 minutes

-Take the S-Bahn to airport terminals 1, 2 and 5
+Take the S-Bahn to the airport terminals 1, 2

-You can reach both Terminals 1 and 2 and Terminal 5 conveniently from the city centre by S-Bahn.
+You can reach both Terminals 1 and 2 conveniently from the city centre by S-Bahn.
 Both the S9 and S45 trains run every 20 minutes, the new airport is therefore connected to the S-Bahn every 10 minutes.

 With the S9 you can reach the airport from Zoologischer Garten in 50 minutes, from Friedrichstraße it takes around 40 minutes.
 The S9 line also passes other large stations in the city centre, so you can get to the airport without having to change trains.